Hillsborough High School (New Jersey): Athletics

 The baseball team won the Group IV state championship in 2005, finishing the season with a 21-5 record after defeating Watchung Hills Regional High School by a score of 5-0 in the tournament final.
 In 2005, the boys' baseball team won the Somerset County Championship, the Central Jersey Group IV sectional final and the Group IV finals.
 The team has won the Somerset County Tournament in 1977, 1979, 2005, 2012, 2014 and 2015; the six titles (through 2018) are tied for second-most in the tournament's history since it was established in 1973.

 The boys swimming team won the Public A state championship in 2005.
 The boys' swimming team won the 2007 Central - A state championship with a 103-67 win against Montgomery High School.
 In 2009, David Wilson broke his own school record (21.05) for the 50 freestyle to win the individual state championship and claim the title of "fastest man in the state."
 At the Meet of Champions, Wilson earned All-American status for the butterfly 200 medley relay.

 The ice hockey team won the Monsignor Kelly Cup in 2006.

 The boys' track team was Group IV indoor relay co-champion in 2008 with Trenton Central High School.

 In 2008, Mary Kate Lynch was honored at the NJSIAA Annual Scholar Athlete Luncheon representing Hillsborough High School.

 In 2009, Steven Wu won the singles title at the Somerset County Boys Tennis Tournament.
+In 2022, the team was the Somerset County Tournament co-champion along with Pingry School.
+In 2023, the team won the Group IV sectional title, defeating South Brunswick High School 3-2 in the final.

 The rugby team participates in a competitive league with schools such as Delbarton School, Xavier High School, and Darien High School.

 The girls cross country team won the Group IV state championship from 2010-2012 and 2014 and won the Meet of Champions in 2009 and 2010.
 In 2009, the team won the overall state championship by defeating Randolph High School by a single point, 78-79, to win the Meet of Champions in Holmdel.
 In 2010, the team won the Group IV state title and repeated as the overall state champion by winning the Meet of Champions by a 95-111 margin over Voorhees, earning the team recognition by The Star-Ledger as its team of the year.